 SwimSprouts Swimming Lessons for Babies and Toddlers

-Your child is in good hands with well qualified experts in the education of both academia and swimming.
-Keith Anderson, Gail Smith and Lindsay Strickland working with SwimSprouts to provide the pathway for aquatic learning to develop from birth.
+Your child is in good hands with well-qualified experts in the education of both academia and swimming.
+Keith Anderson, Gail Smith, Jenni Morris, and Lindsay Strickland work with SwimSprouts to provide the pathway for aquatic learning to develop from birth.

 It is not uncommon nowadays for mothers to choose water as the means of introducing their babies into the World.
 However, most parents introduce their babies to the water for the first time through the ritual of a daily bath.
 The bath should be the first point of teaching a baby to become comfortable and familiar with water.
 Parents should be willing to allow the baby to experience water being poured over their heads.
 Babies will cry initially but, if repeated gently without shocking, a baby will soon accept this as a daily routine.